FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 2/26/2022)

 Associate Members shall have voice but shall not have vote, and shall not hold office.
 The Associate Member will receive publications of the Association and may attend the state conventions at the regular member fee.

-(h) Intern, Residents, Preceptees in AOA accredited training programs in Florida, and Students of Osteopathic Medicine may be granted membership by a majority vote of the Board of Trustees who are present and voting at any regularly scheduled meeting even though they may not hold a license to practice in Florida.
+(h) Intern, Residents, Preceptees in ACGME accredited training programs in Florida, and Students of Osteopathic Medicine may be granted membership by a majority vote of the Board of Trustees who are present and voting at any regularly scheduled meeting even though they may not hold a license to practice in Florida.

 Any such application must be endorsed by the President or Dean of the applicant’s College, and the authority in the hospital or office in which applicant is working.